ptr-yudai/ptrlib/README.md

 ptrlib
 ====

-A pure Python library which bundles security-related utilities.
+Python library which bundles security-related utilities.

 ## Description
 Ptrlib is a Python library for CTF players.